 - Different Bevel and Profile/Thin Rimmed Blades

-As an initial solution in crush cutting applications, we suggest a thinner rimmed blade with low-surface finished edges, used at as sharp an angle as possible to reduce the contact between the blade and the label stock so the adhesive has less chance to build up.
+As an initial solution in crush cutting applications, we suggest a thinner rimmed blade with low-surface finished edges and the sharpest angle possible to reduce the contact between the blade and the label stock so the adhesive has less chance to build up.

 - Oil Wicks and Wipers